-Liquidity risk is the risk that the company is unable to meet its payment obligations associated with its financial liabilities when they fall due.
-Prudent liquidity risk management implies maintaining sufficient cash and marketable securities, the availability of funding through an adequate amount of committed credit facilities and the ability to close out market positions.
+Liquidity risk is the risk that the Company is unable to meet its payment obligations associated with its financial liabilities when they fall due.
+Prudent liquidity risk management implies maintaining sufficient cash and marketable securities, the availability of funding through an adequate amount of committed credit facilities and the ability to close out market positions quickly at, or close to its fair value.